phuctm97/img/README.md

 ## Project structure

-The project uses [Puppeteer] to launch and capture screenshot from a headless Chrome.
+The project uses [Puppeteer] to launch and capture screenshots from a headless Chrome.
 Responses are cached for 7 days to increase performance and reduce loads.

 - **server/v1**: parse API v1 requests and generate static HTML.